Chapter 20, Part A: Loose Ends

 “Elanore,” he responded with equal gravity.
 “The only person I am concerned about is you.
 If he thinks poorly of me, I don’t care.
 There is nothing he could do to me to hurt me.
 But if you must hold me responsible for such a small thing, then I must ask you to consider how then we must take responsibility for how I compromised you.”

 Her color deepened as he referenced the incident from the other day.
 “It was I who compromised myself,” Elanore protested softly.
 “I thought I told you the kiss was their idea.”
-Elanore’s recollection of her various explanations were hazy, a likely effect of the enormous power she had used to waken the lions.
+She looked a little uncertain at that, however.
+Her recollection of her various explanations were hazy, a likely effect of the enormous power she had used to waken the lions.
 “Hadn’t I?”

 Wryly he responded, “You had, but I think the lions were full of mischief that day.
 They wanted me to feed you first.
 How they could demand food one moment for you and then that you kiss me the next is incomprehensible.”

-But instead he smiled to himself.
+But instead, Edmund smiled.
 “These past few days, I’ve wondered what was on their minds that day to make such a peculiar request.
-Their view of us is childish in some respects, but as I thought through what happened, I realized that they were more intuitive than I first understood.”
+Their view of us is childish in some respects, but as I thought through what happened, I realized they were more intuitive than I.”

-She glanced his way, noting that his voice seemed suddenly clearer and stronger.
+She glanced his way.
+His voice had grown stronger.
 “What was that you think they knew?”

 He reached out for her face and let his fingers rest upon her cheek.
 “They knew that I wanted you to kiss me.”